lammps/lammps/doc/src/pair_eam.rst

 file which has tabulated EAM values for 3 elements and their alloy
 interactions: Ni, Al, and H.  See the :doc:`pair_coeff <pair_coeff>` doc page for alternate ways to specify the path for the potential file.
-If your LAMMPS simulation has 4 atoms types and you want the 1st 3 to be Ni, and the 4th to be Al, you would use the following pair_coeff
+If your LAMMPS simulation has 4 atoms types and you want the first 3 to be Ni, and the fourth to be Al, you would use the following pair_coeff
 command:

 .. code-block:: LAMMPS

    pair_coeff * * NiAlH_jea.eam.alloy Ni Ni Ni Al

-The 1st 2 arguments must be \* \* so as to span all LAMMPS atom types.
+The first 2 arguments must be \* \* so as to span all LAMMPS atom types.
 The first three Ni arguments map LAMMPS atom types 1,2,3 to the Ni element in the *setfl* file.
 The final Al argument maps LAMMPS atom type 4 to the Al element in the *setfl* file.
 Note that there is no